LEFA-2329/Pre-school-management-system/README.md

 ## How to Get Started

-1. Make sure you have PHP and PostgreSQL installed on your machine. make sure to uncomment postgresql extenstions in xampp>php>php confic
+1. Make sure you have PHP and PostgreSQL installed on your machine, postgresql path while installing (c:\xampp\postgresql\...) not (c:\programfiles...). make sure to uncomment postgresql extenstions in xampp>php>php confic
 2. Set up the PostgreSQL database named `pre_school`, copy the schemas in db.txt folder and paste to you database.
 Save changes
 3. Update the database connection details in `config.php` if needed.